Marthaquinram/mc-exercise/FUBAR.md

-what kind of tea do soccer players drink?
+What kind of tea do soccer players drink?

 penaltea!!

 Get it?
 Like a penalty!